`pd` is the conventional alias for Pandas, as `np` is for NumPy

 Slicing with .iloc

-uses the integer positions of rows and columns rather the labels.
+uses the index positions of rows and columns rather than the labels (think to yourself: loc uses lables; iloc uses indices).
 The arguments to the .iloc

 function also behave similarly - single values, lists, indices, and any combination of these are permitted.

 Let’s begin reproducing our results from above.
-We’ll begin by selecting for the first presedential candidate in our elections
+We’ll begin by selecting the first presidential candidate in our elections

 # elections.loc[0, "Candidate"] - Previous approach